Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

-Much existing work applying neighbourhood-based search techniques to mine scheduling problems employ simple neighbourhood structures.
-With an initial solution formed using the heuristics of \citet{gersh87}, \citet{Sari2016-bc} employ a simple neighbourhood move that changes the period in which a selected block is mined, with a certain probability. \citet{Goodfellow2016-uk} employ three neighbourhood structures when solving a stochastic mine planning problem: randomly selecting a block to either remove from the schedule, or alter its time of extraction; altering the destination of material from a randomly selected cluster of blocks; and altering the subsequent destination of material leaving stockpiles or processing plants. \citet{LAMGHARI2020104590} present hyperheuristics that select among a range of simple perturbative neighbourhood structures: shift the mining of a block to the previous or subsequent time period; move the mining of block to another period; or swap the periods in which two blocks are mined.
-A range of variations in how blocks and time periods are selected are presented, forming 27 different ways of perturbing a schedule.
+Much existing work applying neighbourhood-based techniques for mine planning uses simple neighbourhood structures.
+With an initial solution formed using the heuristic of \citet{gersh87}, \citet{Sari2016-bc} employ simple perturbations that change the period in which a selected block is mined, with a certain probability. \citet{Goodfellow2016-uk} employ three neighbourhood structures when solving a stochastic mine planning problem: randomly selecting a block to remove from the schedule or alter its time of extraction; altering the destination of material from a randomly selected cluster of blocks; and altering the subsequent destination of material leaving stockpiles or processing plants. \citet{LAMGHARI2020104590} present hyperheuristics that select among a range of simple perturbations: shift the mining of a block to the previous or subsequent time period; move the mining of block to another period; or swap the periods in which two blocks are mined.
+A range of variations on how blocks and time periods are selected are presented, forming 27 ways to perturb a schedule.